People

 SHAUNE LAKIN

 Shaune Lakin is Senior Curator, Photography at the National Gallery of Australia.
-Previous roles include Gallery Director, Monash Gallery of Art and Senior Curator of Photography at the Australian War Memorial.
+Previous roles include Gallery Director, Monash Gallery of Art (now Museum of Australian Photography) and Senior Curator of Photography at the Australian War Memorial.
 Shaune’s curatorial projects are usually collaborative, often with colleague Anne O’Hehir, and tend to focus on the histories of feminist photography in Australia.
-Recent projects include the book Fugitive Text with Peter Maloney, which opens up an archive of the artist’s overpainted photographs produced at the height of the HIV/AIDS pandemic.
+Recent projects include work on the artists Olive Cotton, Peter Maloney and Carol Jerrems.

 SOPHIA SAMBONO